How to Insert Signs and Symbols in Excel & Google Sheets

-- Highlight the icon with your mouse, and then press CTRL + C to copy of the symbol.
+- Highlight the icon with your mouse, and then press CTRL + C to copy the symbol.

 - Switch back to the Google sheet and press CTRL + V to paste the symbol into a cell.

-Inserting emojis in Google Sheets
+Insert Emojis in Google Sheets